 What do the restrictions mean for businesses in metropolitan Melbourne?

 - Under current restrictions, workplaces in metropolitan Melbourne are closed unless the workplace is part of a permitted industry.
 For more information visit the permitted industries page.

 - All Victorians are required to work from home where possible.
 By staying at home, and having your staff stay at home, you are making an important contribution to slowing the spread of coronavirus (COVID-19).

-- Businesses that are still permitted to operate in metropolitan Melbourne must have developed and implemented a COVIDSafe Plan to reduce the risk of coronavirus (COVID-19) spreading within the workplace (unless they have fewer than five employees).
+- Businesses that are still permitted to operate in Victoria must have developed and implemented a COVIDSafe Planto reduce the risk of coronavirus (COVID-19) spreading within the workplace (unless they have no employees on-site).

 - Supermarkets, grocery stores, bottle shops, pharmacies, petrol stations, banks, newsagencies, post offices – plus everyone involved in our frontline response – will continue to operate.
 Retail stores can continue to operate contactless ‘click and collect’ and delivery services.

 Businesses which are permitted to operate in metropolitan Melbourne must:

 - comply with the Permitted Worker Permit Scheme.